Stock Market Video

 In this issue I tried to explain why neither I, nor any other Cabot editor, can tell you what’s the absolute best stock to own; better to own a small herd and keep your sell disciplines sharp.
 Stocks discussed: Royal Gold (RGLD and Silver Wheaton (SLW).

-In this issue, Rick Lehman of Cabot Option Trader discusses how options can be used to take the sting out of the volatility that afflicts all individual stocks.
+In this issue, Rick Lehman discusses how options can be used to take the sting out of the volatility that afflicts all individual stocks.

-Roy Ward, the value expert behind Cabot Benjamin Graham Value Letter, looks at the attractive valuations of Canadian companies.
+Roy Ward, looks at the attractive valuations of Canadian companies.
 Stocks discussed: Dollarama (TSX: DOL) and Valeant Pharmaceuticals (VRX).

 Unless you majored in finance or are a stock broker yourself, you may not feel confident enough to invest on your own.